Matthewm99/Motion-Tracking-LampV3/Proposal.md

 # **Project Proposal - Luxo Jr**
 ## **An Interactive Motion-Tracking Desk Lamp**

-I will be building an animated desk lamp inspired by the Pixar Luxo Jr. opening scene.
-I aim to make the lamp interactive using sensors to detect motion, hopefully giving the impression of curiosity and awareness.
+I will be designing and building an animated desk lamp inspired by the Pixar Luxo Jr. opening scene.
+I aim to recreate the lamp's expressive motion and sense of creativity using sensors to detect motion and servo-driven joints to adjust position and orientation.

+## Functional Description
+When powered on, the lamp will remain in a neutral resting pose.
+Upon detecting motion or an object within its field of view, the lamp will:
+- Rotate or tilt its head toward the detected object
+- Adjust arm joints to “lean” or follow motion
+- Maintain smooth, natural movements to mimic animated behavior

 ## **Course Labs Incorporated**
 1. **CAD and Parametric Design + Intermediate 3D Printing**